chvancooten/maldev-for-dummies/Exercises/Exercise 1 - Basic Shellcode Loader/README.md

     This is an alternative to the above, another very popular way of executing shellcode.
 You can use `VirtualAlloc()` to allocate an executable memory region for the shellcode, and then copy your shellcode into the allocated memory.
 The result is the same as the first method.

-Copying memory can be done without API calls using `Marshal.copy` for C# or `copyMem` for Nim.
+Copying memory can be done without API calls using built-in functions, like `Marshal.copy` for C#, `copyMem` for Nim, `std::ptr::copy` for Rust.

 > ⚠ **Note:** Depending on the type of shellcode you are using, you may need to use the `WaitForSingleObject()` API to keep your program alive while it is running your shellcode.
 This is only required for long-running shellcodes, such as a CobaltStrike beacon.